rishikanthc/zendown/README.md

 ## Installation

-QRding is available as a docker image and can be deployed with the docker-compose provided below.
+ZenDown is available as a docker image and can be deployed with the docker-compose provided below.

 ````compose
 services: